Ahold: Strategy for profitable growth

 In November 2006, Ahold announced the results of a major strategic review of its businesses.
 As a result of this review, Ahold launched its strategy for profitable growth focused on strengthening its retail competitive position, particularly in the United States.
-The company focused on building its brands by creating an improved product and service offering, delivered an improved price position and lowered operating costs; and reorganized the company into two continental organizations led by Chief Operating Officers.
+The company focused on building its brands by creating an improved product and service offering, delivered an improved price position and lowered operating expenses, and reorganized the company into two continental organizations led by chief operating officers.
 As part of the strategy, Ahold further focused its portfolio, including the divestment of U.S. Foodservice (completed in July 2007, to CD&R and KKR for US$7.1 billion), Tops (completed in December 2007, for US$310 million to Morgan Stanley Private Equity) and the company's operations in Poland (completed in July 2007, to Carrefour).
 The company made solid progress in delivering its strategy under the leadership of John Rishton, appointed CEO in November 2007, who had been part of the team that developed the strategy in his previous role as CFO.

 In November 2011, under the leadership of Dick Boer, appointed CEO in March 2011, Ahold announced a new phase of its growth strategy, "Reshaping Retail".
-This strategy has six pillars - three designed to create growth and three to enable this growth.
-The six pillars are: increasing customer loyalty, broadening our offering, expanding geographic reach, simplicity, responsible retailing, and our people.
+This strategy has six pillars—three designed to create growth and three to enable this growth.
+The six pillars are increasing customer loyalty, broadening our offering, expanding geographic reach, simplicity, responsible retailing, and our people.

 Merger with Delhaize Group

 On 24 June 2015, Delhaize Group reached an agreement with Ahold to merge, forming a new company, Ahold Delhaize.
-At completion of the merger, Ahold shareholders will own 61% of the new combined company while Delhaize Group shareholders will hold the remaining 39%.
+At completion of the merger, Ahold shareholders will own 61% of the new combined company, while Delhaize Group shareholders will hold the remaining 39%.
 Ahold CEO Dick Boer will become CEO of the merged company, with Frans Muller, CEO of Delhaize to become deputy CEO and chief integration officer.